Mathew Larosiere was targeted by Cali for releasing 3D gun printing instructions. LIB for full vid.

 Quick Summary

-California is attempting to regulate machine code for CNC machines and 3D gun printing instructions, which the NRA argues infringes on free speech and the right to bear arms.
-The lawsuit seeks to control access to information, potentially making it illegal to possess such files without a manufacturing license.
+California is attempting to regulate machine code for CNC machines as gun manufacturing code and is targeting 3D gun printing instructions.
+The NRA is defending free speech and the right to bear arms, arguing that California's lawsuit attempts to regulate access to instructions, effectively targeting the entire internet.
+The core issue is the right to make arms by oneself.

 Chapters